BerkieBb/bMenu/README.md

 ## Contact

-If you want to contact me, you can do that in either the issues or on Discord by adding me as a friend by my user tag `BerkieB#5038` or by joining my [discord](https://discord.gg/ZpqEZWSvZU)
+If you want to contact me, you can do that in either the issues or on Discord by adding me as a friend by my username `berkieb` or by joining my [discord](https://discord.gg/ZpqEZWSvZU)

 ## License